 How do Free Apps Make Money – Top 10 Most Effective Ways to Earn Money from Mobile Apps

-Here is a quick lowdown on the top 10 monetization methods that helps in generating revenue from free apps.
+Here is a quick lowdown on the top 10 monetization methods that helps to generate revenue from free apps.

 1. In-App Advertising